Anchor Advisors

 Commit

-A lot of deadlines slip because they aren’t real and everyone knows it.
+Many deadlines slip because they aren’t real, and everyone knows it.
 We set deadlines for when we want something to be done, but we really haven’t done any work to determine if that deadline is reasonable or doable.
-So we get close to the deadline and the project is 25% done.
+So we get close to the deadline, and the project is 25% done.
 Then we move the deadline.
-This just teaches folks that we don’t mean what we say, and that our deadlines aren’t real.
+This just teaches folks that we don’t mean what we say and that our deadlines aren’t real.

 “This project needs to be completed by this date.
 If there is any reason you don’t see that happening, I need to hear about it right away so that we can eliminate that risk.”